Limoges, Ontario

-Limoges, Ontario is a small unincorporated place located in The United Counties of Prescott and Russell approximately 35 kilometres (22 mi) east of Ottawa.
-The east and north sides of the community are located in the township of The Nation, while the west side of the community is located in the township of Russell.
+Limoges, Ontario is a growing town located in the United Counties of Prescott and Russell approximately 35 kilometres (22 mi) east of Ottawa and is home to Calypso, Canada's largest water park.
+The east and north sides of the community are located in the township of the Nation, while the west side of the community is located in the township of Russell.

 Transportation

 Limoges is north of Exit 79 on Trans-Canada Highway 417.
 The community is situated between the towns of Casselman and Embrun and close to Larose Forest.
 Limoges Road serves as the main road for the village.

 Economy

 Limoges is home to Calypso Park, Canada's largest theme waterpark, Limoges Self Storage, Oasis Mini Golf, and Kittawa, a camping site.
 The local economy is very limited, with only a few amenities.
 Most citizens visit nearby Embrun or Casselman for their groceries and larger purchases; the only place in Limoges to buy groceries is a "dépanneur"-style convenience/general store.